Aadam-Gafar/Text-Adventure-Game/README.md

 - Keyboard shortcuts: press 1–9 to select choices

 ### Inventory
-- Inventory panel driven entirely by Ink variables — any variable prefixed `inv_` is tracked automatically
+- Inventory panel driven entirely by Ink variables- any variable prefixed `inv_` is tracked automatically
 - Gain/loss notifications appear inline as items are picked up or dropped
 - Inventory-gated choices are visually marked so players know an item is required
 - Items displayed alphabetically in a collapsible sidebar panel